Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 duplicate processing, duplicate payments involving payment by other means

-Disputes in this category include transactions processed without authorization or with a declined authorization.
+🔘 Unauthorized access Disputes in this category involve transactions processed without proper authorization or with a declined authorization code.

 Types